ArPIHomeSecurity/arpi_documentation/docs/end_users/clock.md

 # Clock
 <img src="https://img.shields.io/badge/Access-Administrator-red?style=square">

+## Time sources
 You can see the date and time from three sources:

-1. Network
+* Network
-2. System
+* System
-3. Hardware clock
+* Hardware clock

-When no network time is available it is possible to change the system clock.
+## Manual setting

+You can set the date and time with time zone manually.

+## Uptime

-You can configure the timezone, too.
+You can see the uptime of the following components:

+* System: operating system
+* Server: frontend service
+* Monitor: backend service
+* Nginx: web server